KylaBendrik/Juric/Chapter Summaries/chapter 11.md

 it a name, writting tests, and filling out the mix.exs file.

 ### 11.1.2 The application behavior
+The Module description starts the application.
+To be able to work with Application, you must implement your own callback module and define some callback functions.
+The callback module must contain the start/2 function.

 ### 11.1.3 Starting the application
 ### 11.1.4 Library applications